 Stylish Lisboetas select oversized plush scarves to wrap cozily and drape nonchalantly around the neck and shoulders.

-The cobblestone streets get quite slippery in the rain.
+Please be aware that these quaint cobblestone streets get quite slippery in the rain.
 And the uneven pavement obviously can wreak havoc on ladies’ high heels in all weather.

 Christmas in Lisbon: In Conclusion